Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 The actual hardware requirements are dependent on your Genus application's functionality and your number of concurrent users, agents, web services etc. Please consult your Genus business partner for help in specifying your requirements.
 We also recommend examining Microsoft's requirements for your Windows Server edition.

-_We do not recommend running Genus App Services on the same server as your Relational Data Base Management System (RDBMS), but instead dedicate a separate server for the task._
+_We do not recommend running Genus Services on the same server as your Relational Data Base Management System (RDBMS), but instead dedicate a separate server for the task._

 The server may very well be a virtual server, but virtual servers are recommended to be configured to use more than one CPU core.

 ### Software requirements

-Genus App Services runs on the following operating systems:
+Genus Services runs on the following operating systems:

 * Windows Server 2016 (Server Core and Server with Desktop Experience)
 * Windows Server 2012 R2